---- every regular irresolvable space is totally disconnected and hence completely regular,
+- every regular irresolvable space is totally disconnected and hence completely regular,

--- for any infinite κ , there exists a regular irresolvable space of cardinality κ .
+- for any infinite κ , there exists a regular irresolvable space of cardinality κ .

 In his paper Katětov also formulated the famous problem whether any real function defined on an irresolvable space has at least one point of continuity.
-This problem was solved only in 1986 by K. Kunen, F. D. Tall and A. Szymanski: it is undecidable in ZFC.
+This problem was solved only in 1986 by K. Kunen, A. Szymański and F. D. Tall: it is undecidable in ZFC (see [KST]).